 Since we started on our clean eating venture many years ago, I have grown to love vegetables and fruit.
 There’s really not any vegetables that I just don’t like.
 Even beets and Brussels sprouts, which I used to turn up my nose to, have become family favorites.
 Learning how to cook them and simply season them to bring out their natural flavor and make them taste great, certainly helps.

 Even with this love for produce, I still found myself falling into a rut of getting only a serving of veggies in at lunch and maybe 1-2 servings in at dinner.
 In my opinion, that just isn’t enough to provide enough nutrients for my body.
-My lab results from this year seemed to back up this opinion, since they indicated that I was deficient in several areas, so while I am working on supplementation and gut health to increase absorption rates, I am also experimenting with doubling my produce intake to get as much nutrients into my body as possible.
+My lab results from this year seemed to back up this opinion, since they indicated that I was deficient in several areas, so while I am taking supplementation, such as nucific probioitc complex, to improve gut health and increase absorption rates, I am also experimenting with doubling my produce intake to get as many nutrients into my body as possible.
+The gut is basically a second brain in the body and I want to make sure it’s getting all the necessary nutrients it needs.
+Additionally, my toilet habits have changed drastically since switching diets so using supplements makes my habits more regular and healthier.

 I thought I would share with you what I’m doing in my efforts to increase my produce intake in a day, which I hope will encourage you to maybe add a few more veggies into your day as well.